 Everybody believes having Chapman back should help the cause.

 ''It's big,'' Girardi said postgame. ''I talked about, he said he was rusty.
 He looked pretty good to me today.
 It's a big power arm to have back.
 It lengthens our bullpen.''

 Chapman reported no problems with his troublesome shoulder after he flew cross-country for one game before the club was set to return to the Bronx with a day off Monday ahead of a home series with the Angels.

-Chapman had been sidelined since May 13 with inflammation in the rotator cuff of his left pitching shoulder.
+The left-hander had been sidelined since May 13 with inflammation in the rotator cuff of his pitching shoulder.

 He is 1-0 with seven saves in eight chances this season.

 ''We felt that the three outings that we had would be sufficient.
 He's going to pitch today probably no matter what,'' Girardi said. ''You really never know until you get here, and it's always a different mentality for a guy of that experience pitching in the minor leagues compared to pitching here.
 I just think a lot of times it's hard for them to really lock in.''

 To clear roster room for Chapman's return, the Yankees optioned catcher Kyle Higashioka to Triple-A Scranton/Wilkes-Barre.